M-Awad23/FPL-m-learning-prediction-model/README.md

 # FPL-m-learning-prediction-model

-machine learning model that handles a kaggle dataset and predicts best fantasy team for the following premier league gameweek
+machine learning model that handles a kaggle dataset and predicts the highest point scoring fantasy team for the following premier league gameweek